hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 A Toast can either persist until the user dismisses it or be automatically dismissed via a timeout.

-If a Toast contains actions or critical information (often associated with a warning or critical toast), we recommend that it persist until the user dismisses it.
-Keep in mind that when a Toast persists, it will remain visible across pages until dismissed.
+If a Toast contains actions or critical information (often associated with a warning or critical toast), it should persist until the user dismisses it.
+Keep in mind that when a Toast persists, it will remain visible across all pages until dismissed.

 ![Showing a critical Toast with a cluster failure message with a button that says retry and a link that says view cluster](/assets/components/toast/toast-persist-critical-retry.png)

 ### Timeout best practices

-When a Toast is set to timeout, it should timeout after seven seconds, and the content should be no longer than a few of words, e.g., “Cluster created.”
-This is because when a Toast appears, there must be enough time for a user to notice it, then read it in time before it auto dismisses.
+When a Toast is set to timeout, it should auto dismiss after seven seconds.
+Content within Toasts that time out should be as concise as possible with only a few words, e.g., “Cluster created,” to allow enough time for a user to notice and read the contents before it auto dismisses.

 <video width="100%" controls loop>
   <source